tom--/Collation-to-Charset-Table/README.md

 When I was editing my file I first reviewed the folding rules (the lines with more than one character) to see that they made sense.
-Then I carefully thought about all the characters I didn’t want Sphinx to index at all and deleted those lines from the file.
+Then I carefully thought about all the characters I didn't want Sphinx to index at all and deleted those lines from the file.
 For example, in a song’s artist name field I want `!`, `'`, `’` indexed but not `"`, `$` or
 `?`.
-Finally, thiking about the equivalence of “O'brien” and “O’brien”, I replaced the singleton `'` line with this:
+Finally, thinking about the equivalence of “O'brien” and “O’brien”, I replaced the singleton `'` line with this:

 ```